 Minnesota Point is the northern portion of the world’s longest natural sandbar, which formed over the last several thousand years at the place where Minnesota’s St. Louis River and Wisconsin’s Nemadji River meet the waters of Lake Superior.
 As the sand and silt carried by the flowing water was deposited, it built up a narrow barrier that shelters the bay behind it from the wind and waves of Lake Superior.
 The same natural processes that formed the sandbar also cut it into two sections: Minnesota Point makes up the northern seven miles, Wisconsin Point the southern three miles.
 When European explorers first came to the area in the 1600s, there was only one opening through the sandbar—the natural gap between the two points, now the location of the Superior entry.

 Prior to the increasing westward expansion of the United States, both Minnesota Point and Wisconsin Point served as summer gathering spots for generations of native peoples, a tradition that continued with the Ojibwe in the 1850s.
 After the 1854 Treaty of LaPointe opened land north and west of Lake Superior to settlement, pioneers moved in quickly.
-Between 1856 and 1859, they established eleven townships on the Minnesota side of the lake, including several along Minnesota Point.
-Near the northern end of the point, early settlers platted Duluth Township.
-Further down the point, Robert Reed and T. A. Markland platted a township that extended from today’s Thirteenth Street South to Thirty-ninth Street South.
+Between 1856 and 1859, they established eleven towns on the Minnesota side of the lake, including several along Minnesota Point.
+Near the northern end of the point, early settlers platted the town of Duluth.
+Further down the point, Robert Reed and T. A. Markland platted a town that extended from a point south of today’s ship canal to the beginning of Oatka Beach at Thirty-eighth Street South.
 They called the fledgling community Middleton and set aside a parcel of land for an open public space called Lafayette Square.
-Another open space, Franklin Square, was platted at Middleton’s northern border.
-(See “Nineteenth-Century Squares” for more information.)
-The federal government owned the remaining land on Minnesota Point south of Middleton; known as the Barrens, this long stretch of sand and pine forest extended to the Superior entry.
+Another open space, Franklin Square, was platted Thirteenth Street South.
+The federal government owned the remaining land on Minnesota Point south of Oatka; known as the Barrens, this long stretch of sand and pine forest extended to the Superior entry.
+In 1857 Middleton and several other 1856 townsites centered on Minnesota Point incorporated as the town of Duluth.

 A platform for dancing, over which a broad canvas spread its protecting wings, was erected nearly opposite the town [Superior], and swings were suspended from the overhanging trees.
 At evening parties of ladies and gentlemen visited this shore, crossing the placid waters in boats and canoes, to the music of flutes, violins, and guitars, mingled with the voice of song.